excellenteasy/website/src/blog/blog/_posts/2013-11-20-stop-talking-about-the-web-as-the-future.md

 category: blog
 layout: post
 author: stephan
-title: The privatization of the mobile revolution
+title: Stop talking about the web as the future
 ---
 {% include JB/setup %}